Google Algorithm Changes ExplainedJan 30, 2020 3855 seen

 The main goal of this algorithm was the increase of the local search results ranking, affecting the sites', and also, Google Maps' pins.

-Pigeon is paying attention not only to in-site practices, like writing a strong SEO H1's but also on back-links and businesses' outreaches.
+Pigeon is paying attention not only to in-site practices, like writing strong SEO H1's but also on backlinks and businesses' outreaches.

 With the help of Google's Pigeon algorithm update, one of the most notable changes was occurred on Google's local results, so far.

 In 2015 Mobile was launched and punished the websites which are not optimized for mobiles.

 The Mobile Google algorithm is definitely one of the most known updates on this list.
-With the mobile-first index, Google's algorithm began to rank the websites making their mobile versions priority.
+With the mobile-first index, Google's algorithm began to rank the websites making their mobile versions a priority.

-This time the new update of Google algorithm caused a big buzz on different business activities.
+This time the new update of the Google algorithm caused a big buzz on different business activities.

 RankBrain was launched in the same year as the previous one and affected the contents that are written unnaturally.

 It is a machine learning algorithm, which uses artificial intelligence to determine the results that are most likely meeting searchers' expectations.
 Later, RankBraing algorithms were involved in almost all Google search queries.

 Since its launch time, RankBrain is defined by Google as the 3rd most important factor of ranking among the other 200 and more factors.

 Being launched in 2016, Possum targeted location-sensitive results.

 Targeting them, this algorithm was affecting first business sites.
 Possum was considered as a local filter, which was taking into account business, as well as, user's address in order to get the most relevant results.

 Fred was launched in 2017.
 It was made to determine the ad-centered contents.

-Fred was another major algorithm of Google which penalized again all the low-quality content, which were created generating revenue, for example, excessive ads on sites with poor content.
+Fred was another major algorithm of Google that penalized again all the low-quality content, which was created generating revenue, for example, excessive ads on sites with poor content.

 By the way, Google published this update only after weeks of its launch, creating incessant buzz around.
 Google also refused to share any details on what Fred targeted, encouraging users to look up the Webmaster Quality Guidelines once again.